COSBlab/bat-MD/README.md

 * *hRBD-hACE2*: data related to the simulations of the human-RBD/human-ACE2 complex;
 * *b103RBD-hACE2*: data related to the simulations of the BANAL-103-RBD/human-ACE2 complex;
-* *b236RBD-hACE2*: data related to the simulations of the BANAL-236-RBD/human-ACE2 complex.
+* *b236RBD-hACE2*: data related to the simulations of the BANAL-236-RBD/human-ACE2 complex;
+* *DATA*: various scripts and GROMACS mdp files.

 Inside these directories, you will find 3 subdirectories named *RUN.X*, one for each independent run of the RBD-ACE2 complex under study.
 The naming scheme is defined in Table S4 of XXX.
 Each of the *RUN.X* directories is organized as follows: